 The Trust has a no-smoking policy, smoking is not allowed in any room or building.
 We kindly request patients and relatives do not smoke on hospital sites.

 There is a Costa Coffee and M&S food located on level B in the main entrance and a restaurant on level A of the hospital.
+For further information including opening times, please visit our restaurant, shop and cafés page.

 Tips to improve your visit